Meal Kits in Winnipeg, Regina, and Saskatoon 2026

 • Vegan Plan

-Clearly, the Beaudoin sisters are devotees of whole food and ultra-clean living.
-In an interview they revealed some background of Zesty Kits practices and food philosophy saying:
+The Beaudoin sisters are serious about whole food and clean eating.
+In an interview they shared some background on their food philosophy:

 “We believe that food should be an experience rather than a chore.
 We want people to slow down and enjoy the cooking process.
 Wine pairing contributes to this so that everyone can enjoy the activity.”
 And, “ZestyKits is more than food.
 Once you teach someone to cook a healthy meal, they always have that skill.
 ZestyKits is a teaching subscription.”
 You can try Zesty Kits today and save $20 with coupon code MKC.